CatFishing4Guyz/cfmaw/docs/main.md

 Legendary
 ```

-And that's it, replace a few names and you can do a bunch of stuff with this module.
+And that's it, replace a few things and you can do a bunch of stuff with this module.